MLBAMGames/NHLGames/README.md

    - Force to start: It will open Spotify when you start NHLGames
    - Always play next song: It won't pause Spotify when the ad ends, but skip to the next song.
    - (Experimental) Try with the detected media player: If you do not have Spotify running, but another (like Windows Media Player or iTunes), it will play/pause this player instead, by simulating the media hotkey [Play/Pause] on the keyboard
+   - Media control delay: By default 100ms, but can be increased if Spotify does not play or pause at the right time, 1000ms = 1 second btw.
 - OBS Scene Changer : If you want to switch between windows when an ad hits.
    - Ad ending hotkey: Set the same hotkey that the one in OBS to display the window that the game is on.
    - Ad starting hotkey: Set the same hotkey that you use in OBS to display the window when a commercial plays.